guilhermefrias23/NaturalLanguageToolKit/README.md

 # NaturalLanguageToolKit
-Some works regarding the use Natural Language Tool Kit and some ML teachniques directed to it
+Some works regarding the use Natural Language Tool Kit and some ML techniques that could be applied to it